Batanes National Science High School: History

 From the original 3 Teachers headed by a teacher-in-charge in 1917, the school now has 70 teachers and staff headed by a Secondary School Principal as of August 2022.
 It offers Special Science Education Program (SSEP) and Special Program for Journalism (SPJ) in Junior High School.
 For Senior High School, it offers the following strands: Science, Technology, Engineering, and Mathematics (STEM); Accounting, Business, and Management (ABM); and General Academic Strand (GAS).
 A historical marker was granted to this institution by the National Historical Commission of the Philippines in 2014.

 Principals of the School

 The school logo

 The original logo of the school was designed by Jimmy D. Verana, a former Master Teacher II of the school.
-It was later re-designed by Kym Clyde H. Moro, the current Head Teacher I of the school in June 2019, and has the following interpretations:
+It was later re-designed by Kym Clyde H. Moro, the current Head Teacher I of the school in June 2019.

-Curved flaming torch – represents the feelings of comfort and ease, as well as the smooth and continuous education serving as a beacon of light that enables one to see the path towards a brighter future from ignorance.

-Two red flames – simply represent the Junior High School and Senior High School to which the school is currently catering.

-Laurel leaves – stands for knowledge and learning, continuously bringing honor and fame and recognizing the school, teachers, and students’ achievements that are geared toward its mission and vision.

-Maroon rounded shapes – signifies the six municipalities of the province – the BISUMI (Basco, Ivana, Sabtang, Uyugan, Mahatao, Itbayat), acknowledging its alumni from the aforementioned municipalities since its establishment and will continue to welcome students all over the province.

-School Facade – conveys the school’s uniqueness and year of establishment, standing out from other schools in the province, being the only Science High school, thus, creating a point of distinction.

-Test tube, atom, book, and monitor – further emphasize the institution being a science high school, inclined on the following specializations: Science and Technology, Mathematics, and Language & Communication Arts.

-The golden-yellow background – shows that the school embodies generosity and compassion, as well as success, achievement, and triumph.

-The green slanted lines – represents consistency and fairness as it denotes growth and renewal to all personnel and students of the institution.

-Rope circle – suggests close relationship and cooperation of the student, school personnel, and its stakeholders to promote quality education to Ivatan learners.

 Enrollment data of the school

 The learner information system reveals the following student enrollee from school year 2018 - 2019 up to present.